tecton/Agents-for-net/src/samples/BotToBot/README.md

 # BotToBot

-This Sample contains two bots, Bot1 and Bot2, that represent the two legs of a Bot to Bot communication sequence using Copilot SDK Skills.
-Each bot has its own read me to setup and configure the bot.
+This Sample contains two bots, Bot1 and Bot2, that represent the two legs of a Bot to Bot communication sequence using Agents SDK.
+Each Agent has its own read me to setup and configure the Agent.

 Found here: